16 Open House Scripts & Tools To Gain Clients

 This script will expose the buyer’s core needs and position you as a resource, whether it be in this home or others.

-Not every open house attracts immediate buyers only.
+Not every open house attracts only immediate buyers.
 Casual onlookers could be neighbors, window shoppers, or people simply curious about the market.
 Even the ones who are “just browsing” might become potential contacts for a later date.
 By making a good impression and letting the conversation be light with no pressure attached, you are leaving the door open for the future.

 This conversation can turn an informal looker into a potential lead for the future while keeping a light, friendly conversation.